-- 1. Assignment to understand basic syntax of LEX specifications, built-in functions and Variables. - 2.
-Implement a Lexical Analyzer using LEX for a subset of C. - 3.
-Implement a parser for an expression grammar using YACC and LEX.
+1. Assignment to understand basic syntax of LEX specifications, built-in functions and Variables.

+- 2. Implement a Lexical Analyzer using LEX for a subset of C. - 3.
+Implement a parser for an expression grammar using LEX and YACC. - 4.
+Generate and populate appropriate Symbol Table.

-- 4. Generate and populate appropriate Symbol Table. - 5.
-Implementation of Semantic Analysis Operations (like type checking, verification of function parameters, variable declarations and coercions) possibly using an Attributed Translation Grammar. - 6.
-Implement the front end of a compiler that generates the three address code for a simple language. - 7.
-Generate an appropriate Target Code from the given intermediate code assuming suitable processor details. - 8.
-A Register Allocation algorithm that translates the given code into one with a fixed number of registers.
-(Optional) - 9.
-Implementation of Instruction Scheduling Algorithm.
-(Optional) - 10.
-Implement Local and Global Code Optimizations such as Common Subexpression Elimination, Copy Propagation, Dead-Code Elimination, Loop and Basic-Block Optimizations.
+Vishwakarma Institute of Technology Issue 01 : Rev No. 1 : Dt.
+01/07/2018 FF No. 654

+5. Implement the front end of a compiler that generates the three address code for a simple language.

+6. Generate an appropriate Target Code from the given intermediate code assuming suitable processor details.

+7. A Register Allocation algorithm that translates the given code into one with a fixed number of registers.(Optional)

+8. Implement local and Global Code Optimizations such as Common Sub-expression Elimination, Copy Propagation, Dead-Code Elimination, Loop and Basic-Block Optimizations.
 (Optional)

+9. Design and Implement simple Compiler Using All Above Phases(Optional)